lubianat/technotype/manuscript.md

 # Introduction

-One of the first classes in any undergraduate major in life sciences is the histology class.
+One of the basic classes in any undergraduate major in life sciences is the histology class.
 The students are tasked with identifying cel types across various tissues, looking for color and shape patterns in hematoxylin-eosin stains.
 The text-books, such as the one by Junqueira & Carneiro[@isbn:9788527723114], work as manuals (in the Kuhnian sense)[@isbn:9780226458113] that perpetuate the paradigms of what we know about a couple hundred cell types.

 Our concept of "cell type", thus, is still based on century-old histochemical techniques -  such as the Golgi-stains of neurons immortalized by Ramon y Cajal[@doi:10.1016/j.cub.2004.06.035].
 The histological influence is noticeable even in names given to cell types: "erithrocytes", "eosinophil", "basophils", "oxyphilic cell of the thyroid".
 The concepts we use are drawn from studies of microanatomy.
 The connection with anatomy leads to thinking about cell types as anatomical entities as if they were clearly dissectable and fixed in an organism.
 This may be the reason why attempts to quantify cell types use the scale of "hundreds" of human cell types [@https://bionumbers.hms.harvard.edu/bionumber.aspx?id=103626] [@https://askabiologist.asu.edu/questions/human-cell-types] [@doi:10.1016/j.cels.2017.03.006.].